 Tromsø’s old city centre is a hotchpotch of old and new, and hides old gems amid modernity and dilapidation.
 Here is a relaxed city walk suggestion in the Arctic city.

 There is hardly any order to Tromsø.
 Instead, the city centre is a mix of old and new, of architectural gems and hastily raised concrete, of dilapidation and wet paint.
-Here is a suggestion for a city walk.
-Do it all in one go, interrupted by a beer, a coffee or a hot dog as suggested, or take smaller bits of the walk.
+This is a suggestion for a city walk.
+Do it all in one go, interrupted by a beer, a coffee or a hot dog as suggested, or just take it in several turns.
 You can even read through it beforehand and look around on your way to restaurants, museums and attractions in town.

 Roald Amundsen turns his back to the city